MarineRoboticsGroup/score/README.md

 ## Usage

-Feel free to look inside our `/examples` directory.
-You can also directly call `python3 score/solve_score.py` to run this on your own data.
+Feel free to look inside our `/examples` directory!

 ## Dependencies